andreswebs/terraform-github-fluxcd-bootstrap/README.md

 [//]: # (BEGIN_TF_DOCS)
 Deploys the [FluxCD](https://fluxcd.io/docs/) toolkit on Kubernetes and stores the manifests in an existing GitHub repository.

-By default, an SSH public key will be added to the existing GitHub repository.
+**Note**: If using the default settings, this module will generate an SSH key pair and the public key will be added to the existing GitHub repository.
-See the examples to use an externally generated key instead.

-**Note**: If using the default settings, this module will generate an SSH keypair and it will be stored unencrypted in the Terraform state.
+This key pair will be stored unencrypted in the Terraform state.
 Make sure that only authorized users have direct access to the Terraform state.

 It is highly recommended to use a remote state backend supporting encryption at rest.
 See [References](#references) for more information.

+See the [examples](#usage) to use an externally generated key instead.

 ## Usage